sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/docker/index.md

 ## Troubleshooting

+If something doesn't work, it's hard to guess what't wrong.
+Then hook up x11vnc with xvfb so that you can see what happens on your screen.

 ### Inspect the container
 We autostart sitespeed.io when you run the container.
 If you want to check what's in the container, you can do that by changing the entry point.